run-ai/docs/docs/admin/config/allow-external-access-to-containers.md

 To enable host-based routing you must perform the following steps:

+!!!
+Note
+    For OpenShift, editing the Runaiconfig command is the only step required to generate workspace URLs.
+Refer to the last step below.

 1. Create a second DNS entry (A record) for `*.<CLUSTER_URL>`, pointing to the same IP as the cluster [Fully Qualified Domain Name (FQDN)](../runai-setup/cluster-setup/cluster-prerequisites.md#fully-qualified-domain-name-fqdn)
 2. Obtain a __wildcard__ SSL certificate for this DNS.